 Not that Kanye's complaints were entirely out of line, either.
 I didn't see a direct influence between the YEEZY Slide sandals and the adilette 22 but it's not far-fetched to claim that there was at least a halo effect from YEEZY to mainline adidas.

-adidas didn't immediately respond to Highsnobiety's request for comment about Ye's statement and Ye deleted his own Instagram post shortly after, so no updates on either front.
+adidas didn't immediately respond to Highsnobiety's request for comment about Ye's statement and Ye deleted his own Instagram post shortly after.

 But I'd wager that someone reached out from adidas to smooth things over with Mr. YEEZY.